Biological pigment: Pigments in bacteria

 Bacteria produce pigments such as carotenoids, melanin, violacein, prodigiosin, pyocyanin, actinorhodin, and zeaxanthin.
 Cyanobacteria produce phycocyanin, phycoerythrin, scytonemin, chlorophyll a, chlorophyll d, and chlorophyll f.
 Purple sulfur bacteria produce bacteriochlorophyll a and bacteriochlorophyll b.
 In cyanobacteria, many other carotenoids exist such as canthaxanthin, myxoxanthophyll, synechoxanthin, and echinenone.

 Pigments in animals

 Pigmentation is used by many animals for protection, by means of camouflage, mimicry, or warning coloration.
 Some animals including fish, amphibians and cephalopods use pigmented chromatophores to provide camouflage that varies to match the background.

 Pigmentation is used in signalling between animals, such as in courtship and reproductive behavior.
 For example, some cephalopods use their chromatophores to communicate.

 The photopigment rhodopsin intercepts light as the first step in the perception of light.

 Skin pigments such as melanin may protect tissues from sunburn by ultraviolet radiation.

 However, some biological pigments in animals, such as heme groups that help to carry oxygen in the blood, are colored as a result of happenstance.
 Their color does not have a protective or signalling function.

+Pea aphids (Acyrthosiphon pisum), two-spotted spider mites (Tetranychus urticae), and gall midges (family Cecidomyiidae) are the only known animals capable of synthesizing carotenoids.
+The presence of genes for synthesizing carotenoids in these arthropods has been attributed to independent horizontal gene transfer (HGT) events from fungi.